dotnet/docs-maui/docs/fundamentals/accessibility.md

 Operating systems have their own screen readers with their own unique behavior and configuration.
 For example, most screen readers read the text associated with a control when it receives focus, enabling users to orient themselves as they navigate through the app.
 However, some screen readers can also read the entire app user interface when a page appears, which enables the user to receive all of the page's available informational content before attempting to navigate it.

 Most screen readers will automatically read any text associated with a control that receives accessibility focus.
-This means that controls, such as `Label` or `Button`, that have a `Text` property set will be accessible for the user.
+This means that controls, such as <xref:Microsoft.Maui.Controls.Label> or `Button`, that have a `Text` property set will be accessible for the user.
 However, `Image`, <xref:Microsoft.Maui.Controls.ImageButton>, <xref:Microsoft.Maui.Controls.ActivityIndicator>, and others might not be in the accessibility tree because no text is associated with them.

 .NET Multi-platform App UI (.NET MAUI) supports two approaches to providing access to the accessibility experience of the underlying platform. *Semantic properties* are the .NET MAUI approach to providing accessibility values in apps, and are the recommended approach. *Automation properties* are the Xamarin.Forms approach to providing accessibility values in apps, and have been superseded by semantic properties.
 In both cases, the default accessibility order of controls is the same order in which they're listed in XAML or added to the layout.
 However, different layouts might have additional factors that influence accessibility order.
 For example, the accessibility order of <xref:Microsoft.Maui.Controls.StackLayout> is also based on its orientation, and the accessibility order of <xref:Microsoft.Maui.Controls.Grid> is based on its row and column arrangement.
 For more information about content ordering, see [Meaningful Content Ordering](https://devblogs.microsoft.com/xamarin/the-journey-to-accessible-apps-meaningful-content-ordering/) on the Xamarin blog.